 Technology must be a central consideration of strategy development and an element of strategy execution.
 Technology drives efficiency and scale, and enables transformation and shifts in market dynamics, service models, and consumer engagement.
-Healthcare tools and delivery models must keep up with the development and convergence of the Internet, digital devices, portable technologies, artificial intelligence, and social networking, while ensuring security and privacy.
-Since the rate of technology innovation regularly outpaces the ability to integrate it meaningfully into operations and care delivery, healthcare organizations often struggle to prioritize investment and determine how technology enables long-term goals.
-Consumers, based on their experiences outside of healthcare, expect quick and intuitive interactions.
-Big Data
+Health care tools and delivery models must keep up with the development and convergence of the Internet, digital devices, portable technologies, artificial intelligence, and social networking, while ensuring security and privacy.
+Since the rate of technology innovation regularly outpaces the ability to integrate it meaningfully into operations and care delivery, health care organizations often struggle to prioritize investment and determine how technology enables long-term goals.
+Consumers, based on their experiences outside of health care, expect quick and intuitive interactions.

 Partners and Collaborators

-Though the World Health Organization (WHO) for decades has defined health as more than the “absence of disease”, the ways in which healthcare providers help patients achieve this expanded definition are now more varied and complexwith significant financial incentives to measurably improve population health outcomes.
+Though the World Health Organization (WHO) for decades has defined health as more than the “absence of disease”, the ways in which health care providers help patients achieve this expanded definition are now more varied and complexwith significant financial incentives to measurably improve population health outcomes.
 Over the last century, medical breakthroughs and preventative medicine have reduced or eliminated many acute episodic diseases and extended human life.
-As a result, today’s most prevalent diseases are chronic conditions requiring behavior and lifestyle changes as well as ongoing medical management.
+As a result, today’s most prevalent diseases are chronic conditions requiring behavior and lifestyle changes and ongoing medical management.

 As the connections between mind and body receive increasing attention, behavioral health has likewise garnered significant focus among provider and community-based organizations.
 A fuller understanding of how best to address behavioral health issues—from reducing the social stigma associated with diseases of the mind to greater integration with primary care—sits atop the agenda for many organizations.